russellf9/candy-space/README.md

-This is a project for the Gojimo Code Challenge
+This is a project for the Energy Aspects Code Challenge

 ## Installation